 James Donaldson, African English, standing at 7’2″ (218 cms), is a retired 19 year professional basketball player.
 He played for 14 years in the NBA with the Seattle SuperSonics, San Diego / LA Clippers, Dallas Mavericks, NY Knicks, and the Utah Jazz.
 He then played for another 5 years in Europe with Greece, Spain, and Italy.
 He married his wife, Meirong Zheng, Chinese in 2012 after meeting her on an online dating site.
 Meirong previously worked in a Chinese hotel.

 Peng Chen, Chinese American, is the Managing Director for Easy Taxi Kenya, a company that connects Kenyan taxi drivers with passengers.
 Peng has lived and worked in Kenya since 2012.
 After a very low key and quiet relationship, in 2015, it was announced that Peng engaged Michelle Morgan, Kenyan, a very popular and beautiful Kenyan news anchor currently with K24 in Nairobi, Kenya.
-A wedding date has not been announced yet.
+They were married in 2019 after 6 years together!
+We wish them eternal love and happiness!

 Jo Gan, African American, is the Headmaster of the Cambridge Foreign Language School on the Taizhou University Campus in Linhai, Zhejiang Province, China!
 Jo has been a teacher, blogger, band member, bar owner, and entrepreneur in China since 2007 and this is her second marriage in China.
 Her husband, Jet Liu is the head of maintenance for the same university.
 We wish Jo and Jet a lifetime of continued success and happiness!
 Also check out Jo’s great blog – Life Behind The Wall: Thoughts and Experiences of a Black American Woman in China.